Novaly-Studios/roblox-webhook-worker/README.md

 This is a simple Cloudflare Worker that can be used to handle Roblox webhook requests.

-> **Warning**: The GDPR removal feature hasn't been fully tested.
-Please report any issues you find.
+> **Warning**: The GDPR removal feature hasn't been real-world tested yet, however it should work according to the documentation.

 # Setup